danswart/ryb-book/_book/100-preface.md

 The best way I can help you do that with a book is to provide lots of ideas, examples, and concepts that will support your efforts.
 Accordingly, there are a lot of words here to help you come up with just a few special words arranged 'just so.'

-Read through all the ideas, concepts and examples and create something special for yourself!
-No one can predict when they will come upon the right idea, at the right time, to make a difference.
+Read through all the ideas, concepts and examples and create something remarkable for yourself!
+No one can predict when they will come upon the right idea at the right time to make a difference.
+One can predict, though, that if you don't engage in the process of discovery what you will discover is...absolutely nothing.

-This book is about the 'non-luck' part of the equation.
-It is about what you can do for yourself and your business to make your own 'luck'.
+This book is about the 'non-luck' part of the equation and how to reverse it.
+It is about what you can do for yourself and your business to make your own brand of 'luck'.

-Taking your company to the next level requires reimagining your company as ever more effective at delivering value (from your customer's point of view).
+Taking your company to the next level requires reimagining your company as ever more effective at delivering value from your customer's point of view.
 Management is too often persuaded to focus solely on what their employees are doing, with scant attention to the rules of thumb that make up the system the world encounters when doing business with them.

 ## The Power of Rules of Thumb

 A rule of thumb is a practical guideline used to make approximate judgments or decisions.
 It's a rough, often simple principle that is not intended to be precise but provides a quick and easy way to approach a problem or situation.

-Examples: "A good rule of thumb is to save 10% of your income for retirement." or "As a rule of thumb, add 15 minutes to your travel time to account for traffic."
+Examples: "A good rule of thumb is to save 10 percent of your income for retirement." or "As a rule of thumb, add 15 minutes to your travel time to account for traffic."

 People crave rules of thumb.
 They are one way we mentally and emotionally manage the complexity of running a business.
 They are powerful things.
 The following simple rule of thumb helps power a company with revenues of about $700 million (US).
 (When you see an arrow, say the word 'make' in your head)